U.S. Route 15 in Maryland: Point of Rocks to Frederick

-US 15 enters Maryland at Point of Rocks, named for the pair of mountain peaks between which the Potomac River cuts through Catoctin Mountain, Pine Rock in Maryland and Furnace Mountain in Loudoun County, Virginia.
-The highway crosses the river on the Point of Rocks Bridge, a two-lane, eight-span camelback truss bridge that also passes over the Chesapeake and Ohio Canal and CSX's Metropolitan Subdivision railroad line on the Maryland side of the river.
+US 15 enters Maryland at Point of Rocks, named for the pair of mountain peaks between which the Potomac River cuts through Catoctin Mountain in Maryland and Furnace Mountain in Loudoun County, Virginia.
+The highway crosses the river on the Point of Rocks Bridge, a two-lane, eight-span camelback truss bridge that also passes over the Chesapeake and Ohio Canal and CSX Transportation's Metropolitan Subdivision railroad line on the Maryland side of the river.
 Just north of the bridge, US 15 meets the western terminus of MD 28 (Clay Street), which serves as the main street of the community of Point of Rocks.
-The U.S. Highway heads north as a two-lane undivided controlled-access road that passes through a mix of farmland and forest on the eastern flank of Catoctin Mountain.
-North of its roundabout at MD 464 (Point of Rocks Road), US 15 has only two intersections, with Basford Road and Mountville Road, before passing under Elmer Derr Road and reaching a partial interchange with US 340 (Jefferson National Pike) east of Jefferson.
+The U.S. Highway heads north as a two-lane expressway that passes through a mix of farmland and forest on the eastern flank of Catoctin Mountain.
+North of its roundabout at MD 464 (Point of Rocks Road), US 15 has only two intersections, with Basford and Mountville roads, before becoming a two-lane freeway.
+The highway then passes Elmer Derr Road and reaches a partial interchange with US 340 (Jefferson National Pike) east of Jefferson.
 There is no direct access from northbound US 15 to westbound US 340 or from eastbound US 340 to southbound US 15; that access is provided by using the Mt.
 Zion Road interchange to get turned around.

 US 15 and US 340 run concurrently northeast toward Frederick as a four-lane freeway.
 The two highways have a diamond interchange with Mt.
 Zion Road and cross over Ballenger Creek.
 The road has a diamond interchange with Jefferson Technology Parkway (MD 872G).
 On the southwest side of Frederick, the freeway has a partial interchange with I-70 (Eisenhower Memorial Highway), a folded diamond interchange with MD 180 (Jefferson Pike), and a partial cloverleaf interchange with the Frederick Freeway, which carries US 40 through the interchange.
 US 340's eastern terminus is within the third interchange, where US 15 exits north onto the Frederick Freeway and Jefferson Street continues east toward downtown Frederick.

 US 15 continues north concurrent with US 40 along the six-lane Frederick Freeway.
 US 40 exits the freeway at a partial cloverleaf interchange with Patrick Street, which heads east toward downtown Frederick and west through the heavily commercialized Golden Mile.
 US 15 crosses Carroll Creek and continues north with four lanes through folded diamond interchanges with Rosemont Avenue, 7th Street, and Motter Avenue.
-All three streets provide access to Fort Detrick, home of the United States Army Medical Research Institute of Infectious Diseases.
+All three streets provide access to Fort Detrick, home of the US Army Medical Research Institute of Infectious Diseases.
 In addition, Rosemont Avenue leads to Hood College and Motter Avenue connects the freeway with Frederick Community College.
 The route comes to partial interchange with the western terminus of MD 26 (Liberty Road) before the Frederick Freeway ends at a diamond interchange with Monocacy Boulevard/Christophers Crossing.